CiscoDevNet/java-msx-sdk/docs/WorkflowsApi.md

 <a name="importWorkflow"></a>
 # **importWorkflow**
-> WorkflowMapping importWorkflow(tenantIds, requestBody, global)
+> WorkflowMapping importWorkflow(requestBody, tenantIds, global)

 Imports a workflow.